 For some odd reason, whether it be the smooth hard surface or the fact that the rock stands out from its surroundings, rats are attracted to urinating on the stones.
 They will drag their rear ends across the rock frequently, refreshing the urine that was already on the stone.
 When multiple rats live in a cage, it only gets better!
 They will all compete to be the last one to mark the stone.
 Perhaps the fact that the stone stands out from its surroundings encourages the rat to use it as a territorial marking.
 They might think that this marker would make a great “flag” attracting other rats, so that they come close enough to receive the message.

 How Do I Implement a Pee Stone into My Litter Training Method?

 It’s actually quite simple to implement a peeing rock into your rat’s litter training.
 First, ensure that you have a litter box with litter in the cage.
 Next, place soiled litter or feces from all around the cage in the litter box.
 Now, you’ll ensure that the rest of the cage is clean; but be careful to NOT deep clean cage accessories.
 You do not want to eliminate their scent from cage items, you simply want to clean the cage floor.
 Eliminating their scent from cage objects will encourage them to mark them again.
 You do not want this to happen.

 Once the cage is set up for litter training, you can now add your pee stone to the ratty litter box.
+Slowly, they’ll no longer pee everywhere, on everything!
 Sit back, and watch the magic happen!
 This is all there is to it; the rats will naturally gravitate towards the litter box and the stone.
 Allow the litter box to stay a bit stinky while keeping the cage clean.
 The rats prefer to urinate and defecate in a stinky part of the cage, keeping their living quarters clean.